dr-guangtou/luandun/misc/README.md

 - Many software like `Obsidian`, `MWeb`, or `VSCode` Markdown plugin can handle the render of Markdown file with `LaTeX` components.
 - When converting the Markdown file to PDF using `pandoc`, I often encountered some sorts of `LaTeX` error....Still working on it.
+    - Try you luck with something like: `pandoc today.md --pdf-engine=xelatex -o today.pdf`
 - If you want to quickly print the file out, you can try the [`grip`](https://github.com/joeyespo/grip) tool:
     - Just `pip install --upgrade grip`.
     - Then `grip output.md`, and open the local address in your browser.